axibase/atsd-use-cases/research/workshop/technical-writing.md

 Do not use quotation marks to designate user [interface elements](#interface-elements), machine output, or features.

-Write quoted text as follows:

-* "This is the way to use quotation marks."

 Do not use:

 * Click "Save" and then "Export".